top of page

 Joshua Tang

-Senior Fellow on Science Policy
+Fellow on Science Policy

-Joshua Tang, a Senior Research Fellow at the Los Altos Institution and Vice President at Computer Engineers of the Next Generation, is a dedicated professional conducting research on science policy across various disciplines while actively teaching coding to students and fostering athletic skills in young children as a Junior Counselor at Decathlon Sports Club.
+Joshua Tang, a high school senior and Vice President at Computer Engineers of the Next Generation, is a dedicated professional conducting research on science policy across various disciplines while actively teaching coding to students and fostering athletic skills in young children as a Junior Counselor at Decathlon Sports Club.

 1701627413790_edited.jpg